schienstockd/cecelia-doc/docs/source/docker_installation.rst

    :width: 100%

 6. Start `Docker Desktop` and retrieve `Cecelia` container.
-  Run (or build) the Docker container with `cecelia-MacOSX-docker.command` (Mac) or `cecelia-Windows-docker.bat` (Windows).
+  Run (or build) the Docker container with `cecelia-MacOSX-docker.command` (Mac) or `cecelia-Windows-docker.bat` (Windows) located in `D:\Public\Cecelia\GIT\ceceliaDocker\`.
 This will start the local napari environment, retrieve the Docker container during the first run and start the app.
-There are two Dockerfiles.
-The default one pulls the current Docker image from Dockerhub.
-Dockerfile.build will build the container if you wish to do that.

   .. attention::
-    If you installed `Miniconda` in a custom location, ie/ not your user account, you must specify that directory in the `.command` or `.bat` file.
+    If you installed `Miniconda` in a custom location, ie/ not your user account, you must specify that directory in the `.command` or `.bat` file by editing the file in a `Text editor`.

     .. image:: _images/docker_edit_bat.png
      :width: 100%